ncoghlan/misc/notes/python3/questions_and_answers.rst

 Is Python 3 a better language to teach beginning programmers?
 -------------------------------------------------------------

-I believe so, yes.
+I believe so, yes, especially if teaching folks that aren't native English speakers.
 However, I also expect a lot of folks will still want to continue on and learn Python 2 even if they learn Python 3 first
 - I just think that for people that don't already know C, it will be easier to start with Python 3, and then learn Python 2 (and the relevant